How Can You Fix 3TB Drive Only Shows 746GB in Windows 10

 Step 5: Click "Apply" button on the top left corner to apply all pending operations.
 Note: if you are copying system disk, you will be asked to restart the computer.
 Just do as told.

 In a word, if you are troubled by partitioning problems, you can ask MiniTool Partition Wizard for help.

 Next, we want to show another excellent tool for users who successfully use 3TB hard drive.

 No doubt, users store massive important data including business data, working documents, precious pictures and some personal data on their hard drive.
-However, data stored on hard drive are not safe all the time, and data loss caused by various subjective or objective reasons happens from time to time.
-To be specific, users accidentally delete partitions or data; and users format their partition by mistake; and hard drive is infected with a virus.
+However, data stored on the hard drive are not safe all the time, and data loss caused by various subjective or objective reasons happens from time to time.
+To be specific, users accidentally delete partitions or data; and users format their partition by mistake; and the hard drive is infected with a virus.